sw3dishfish/LED-timings-with-sleep/README.md

-# LED-timings-with-sleep
+# LED-timings-with-sleep for Arduino Uno
-LED control sequence with sleep interval
+LED control sequence with sleep interval built in C++ for Arduino Uno.

 Version 1 is currently in development, it is planned to sleep all modules except timer1.